Enabling GZIP compression on WordPress sites is one sure way of improving your website’s loading speed.

 Then scroll down using the vertical slider in this section until you get to the Response Header section.
 If GZIP is enabled, you will see:

 If it’s not enabled, you will see

-If it turns out file compressing isn’t enabled on your website yet, that can easily be fixed
+If it turns out file compressing isn’t enabled on your website yet, that can easily be fixed.

-How to Enable GZIP on Your Website
+How to Enable GZIP Compression on Your WordPress Website

 Enabling GZIP isn’t as hard as it might seem at the surface.
 There are a couple of ways to go about it, but we will be considering just 3, starting from the easiest.